 Unfortunately, many travelers also end up leaving skin behind on the roads between sights.
 So many tourists crash scooters in Thailand that the road-rash scars have been deemed “Thai tattoos,” a rite of passage for backpackers.

 - Even a minor motorbike crash in the islands could keep you out of the water for the rest of your trip as wounds heal.
-Motorbike rental shops make most of their profit by penalizing drivers for damage -- don’t be a victim!
+Motorbike rental shops make most of their profit by penalizing drivers for damage — drive safely!

-- Most motorbike rental shops will ask to keep your passport.
-On rare occasion you can provide a photocopy and cash deposit instead.
+- Most motorbike rental shops will ask to keep your passport as collateral.
+Occasionally, you can provide a photocopy and cash deposit instead.

-- Wearing a helmet is obviously the right thing to do.
-Even in places where locals avoid helmet laws, you could be stopped -- and fined -- for not wearing yours.
-Some places are more strict than others; the police in Bali love to bust tourists for not wearing their helmets.
+- Wearing a helmet is obviously the right thing to do for safety.
+Thailand has one of the highest road fatality rates in the world.
+Even in places where locals ignore helmet laws, you could be stopped — and fined — for not wearing yours.

 - Many rental contracts have range restrictions due to insurance limitations.
-For instance, some shops in Chiang Mai don’t allow customers to drive to Pai -- a popular motorbiking route in Thailand.
+For instance, some shops in Chiang Mai don’t allow customers to drive to Pai — a popular motorbiking destination in Thailand.

 - Flat tires are a fairly common occurrence, especially on Southeast Asia’s rough roads.
-Fortunately, a flat tire can usually be replaced for under US $5.
+Fortunately, a flat tire on a scooter can usually be replaced for less than US $5.

 - The way fuel is designated and sold differs from country to country.
+Sometimes the system is numeric; sometimes it is color based.
 Know in advance what type your scooter requires and how to ask for it.
 Fuel labels may be based on octane and ethanol content.